MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-slb.md

 1. Click **VMs and Services** > **VM Networks** and double-click the network you want to configure with NAT rules.
 2. In the wizard select **Connectivity**  Select **Connect directly to an additional network** and **Network Address Translation (NAT)**.
-3. In **Gateway Device**, type your Network Controller service name.
+3. In **Gateway Device**, type your network controller service name.
 4. Select **Network Address Translation** and choose the public VIP pool.
 Leave the IP address empty.
 A VIP address will be automatically assigned to this rule.
 This is an RTM limitation.
 5. In **NAT rules** click **Add** and type the rule name, protocol, incoming port value, and the destination address and port for the rule.